An Early Look at Swift Macros

-Here’s an early look at Swift Macros, a feature introduced in WWDC 2023 to allow developers to eliminate boilerplate code and generally make some things easier.
+Here's an early look at Swift Macros, a feature introduced at WWDC 2023 to reduce boilerplate code and make repetitive Swift patterns easier to manage.

 Written by